bisdn/bisdn.github.io/setup/setup_standalone.md

 The section "OPTION=" should point to localhost (local controller) or to the remote controller and respective port that you have configured.

-# Verify that ip-forwarding is enabled

-You can use `sysctl net.ipv4.ip_forward` to check if IPv4-forwarding is enabled (net.ipv4.ip_forward = 1) or disabled (net.ipv4.ip_forward = 0).
-For IPv6 use the following command `sysctl net.ipv6.conf.all.forwarding`.

 ## See the installed software components

 Check if the required software components are installed.